Villanova-AI/villanova_developers/docs/villanova10/docs/reference/convert-bundle.md

 ent bundle init YOUR-BUNDLE-NAME
 ```
 ### 2. Copy Assets
-1. Use the ent CLI bundler command to export assets from an existing Entando Bundle.
+1. Use the ent CLI bundler command to export assets from an existing Villanova Bundle.
 See the step-by-step [Export and Publish Tutorial](../../tutorials/create/pb/export-bundle-from-application.md).

 2. The `platform` directory is designated for resources such as fragments, contents, pages, and templates.
 Copy the output of the ent bundler to 'YOUR-BUNDLE-NAME/platform`.

 >-You can also accomplish this manually, but the ent bundler can automatically generate top-level descriptors for platform resources.
--Widgets that are not MFEs are considered platform entities on Entando and should be placed in the `platform/widgets` directory.
+-Widgets that are not MFEs are considered platform entities on Villanova and should be placed in the `platform/widgets` directory.

 ### 3. Add Micro Frontends & Microservices